mozillazg/ptcpdump/README.zh-CN.md

       --nano                                         Shorthands for --time-stamp-precision=nano
       --netns strings                                Path to an network namespace file or name (default [/proc/self/ns/net]) -n, --no-convert-addr count                        Don't convert addresses (i.e., host addresses, port numbers, etc.) to names
-  -t, --no-timestamp                                 Don't print a timestamp on each dump line -#, --number                                       Print an optional packet number at the beginning of the line
+  -#, --number                                       Print an optional packet number at the beginning of the line
       --oneline                                      Print parsed packet output in a single line --pid uints                                    Filter by process IDs (only TCP and UDP packets are supported) (default [])